fambloom/fambloom2/README.md

   - models moved to folder, migrations moved within models folder
   - in backend/urls.py, there is a regex that sends all urls that are undefined to the index.html template
     - this causes a problem when accessing sites without appending a backslash
-      - `<your app name>.herokuapp.com/admin/` will display the Django admin page
+      - `fambloom2.herokuapp.com/admin/` will display the Django admin page
-      - `<your app name>.herokuapp.com/admin` will not display the Django admin page
+      - `fambloom2.herokuapp.com/admin` will not display the Django admin page
   - a scripts/ folder was added (backend/scripts) which contains the `entrypoint.sh` file which defines the startup process for the Django container which is called by the Dockerfile